Semi-Structured Distributional Regression -- Extending Structured Additive Models by Arbitrary Deep Neural Networks and Data Modalities: Benchmark Studies

 \section{Benchmark Studies}

 In addition to the experiments on synthetic data, we provide a number of benchmarks in several real-world data sets in this section.
 If not stated otherwise, we report measures as averages and standard deviations (in brackets) over 20 random network initializations.
-Activation functions for DNNs in SDDR are ReLu for hidden layers and linear for output layers.
-Additional benchmarks can again be found in the Appendix.
+Unless reported otherwise, activation functions for DNN predictors in SSDR are ReLU for hidden layers and linear for output layers.
+Additional investigation of our framework checking its competitiveness for quantile regression, calibrated regression, and high-dimensional classification problems can be found in Supplementary Material~C.